This Great Game FAQ: Is This the Best Web Site on Baseball?

 All major browsers, old and new, should be able to view This Great Game as intended.
 With our recent overhaul and updates to the site, we should now be viewed more agreeably on mobile and tablet devices.

 We chose 1900 as This Great Game’s starting point for two key reasons.
 One was the ending of baseball’s wild 19th Century evolution, which settled down by 1900 with a set of rules that remain firmly in place today.
-The other was the formation of the American League, which gave birth to a long, stable rivalry with the National League—cemented with the advent of the World Series.
+The other was the formation of the American League, which gave birth to the game's modern era and a long, stable rivalry with the National League—cemented with the advent of the World Series.
 Though the AL began play in 1901, we include 1900 partly as a review of 1800s baseball and as a prologue for what follows.

 Contact Ed Attanasio at email@example.com for rates and sponsorship opportunities.
 We offer banner ads, links and many other ways for you to get involved with This Great Game.

 Ed: It was in 1967 at Yankee Stadium, the Yankees vs. the Twins, I think.
 I remember the Yankees stunk horribly that year with an aging, hobbling Mickey Mantle and Joe Pepitone, with his ridiculous long hair and swagger.
 I guess at the time he was going to be the next great Bronx Bomber (laugh).
 We would stay after the game and hang out by the player’s parking lot and yell at them for autographs as they drove off in their Dodge Darts and Cadillacs.